Zimbabwe and the Commonwealth of Nations: Purported further suspension

 Unlike all other previous Commonwealth country suspensions, Zimbabwe's was for a definite period of 12 months.
 In the case of a suspension for a finite period there is no need for such a suspension to be lifted.
 It automatically lapses unless it is renewed or extended.
-The Zimbabwe Government and the Southern Africa Development Community contend that this therefore meant that in the absence of a renewal or extension, Zimbabwe's suspension by the Troika would automatically lapse on 19 March 2003.
+The Zimbabwean Government and the Southern Africa Development Community contend that this therefore meant that in the absence of a renewal or extension, Zimbabwe's suspension by the Troika would automatically lapse on 19 March 2003.
 A split emerged in the Troika.
 Australia was in favour of a further suspension.
 South Africa and Nigeria (i.e. the majority of the Troika) were not.
-Indeed, the Zimbabwe Government points to the letter dated 10 February 2003 from the President of Nigeria to the Prime Minister of Australia in which he stated “that the time is now auspicious to lift sanctions on Zimbabwe with regard to her suspension from the Commonwealth Councils.”
+Indeed, the Zimbabwean Government points to the letter dated 10 February 2003 from the President of Nigeria to the Prime Minister of Australia in which he stated “that the time is now auspicious to lift sanctions on Zimbabwe with regard to her suspension from the Commonwealth Councils.”
 According to the Zimbabwe Government, the President of South Africa also contacted the Prime Minister of Australia to convey the same message.

 Notwithstanding that there had been no Troika decision, on 12 February 2003, the Prime Minister of Australia and the Secretary General of the Commonwealth announced that Zimbabwe would remain suspended until the next CHOGM in December 2003.
 This “purported” further suspension was disputed by the other members of the Troika and Zimbabwe for the reasons described above.
 Moreover, the Southern African Development Community formally confirmed its position that Zimbabwe's one-year suspension had lapsed on 19 March 2003.
 This was reaffirmed at a meeting of the troika of the SADC Organ for Politics, Defence and Security — namely Lesotho (chair), Mozambique and South Africa, with Zimbabwe invited — in Pretoria in late November 2003.